5 times beauty brands were accused of greenwashing and the lessons we can learn

 What we can learn from SKKN:

-• Make sure refill systems or other packaging marketed as sustainable demonstrably minimise your products’ environmental impact.
+• To distinguish yourself from greenwashing companies, make sure refill systems or other packaging marketed as sustainable demonstrably minimise your products’ environmental impact.

 • Brands should be very careful with vague words like ‘sustainable’, ‘eco’ or ‘environmentally friendly’, which rarely help the shopper make informed decisions.